sboez/2D-Brick-Breaker/README.md

 - [x] Add bricks explosion animation
 - [ ] Add a scoreboard at the end
 - [x] Update assets
+- [ ] Add all images to a spritesheet

 ## Usage